sampsyo/cs6120/content/blog/2019-10-28-self/index.md

-[An Efficient Implementation of Self, a Dynamically-Typed Object-Oriented Language Based on Prototypes][paper] presents techniques for runtime compilation, now more commonly referred to as Just In Time (JIT) compilation, for the [Self][] programming language.
+[An Efficient Implementation of Self, a Dynamically-Typed Object-Oriented Language Based on Prototypes][paper] presents techniques for runtime compilation, now more commonly referred to as just-in-time (JIT) compilation, for the [Self][] programming language.

 > We have developed and implemented techniques that double the performance of